 Fortunately, Stallion Mountain has a hot deal time on GolfNow just about every morning, which made it a no-brainer to play one of the two mornings I was in town.
 I booked the 7:54 time on Friday morning at 7:54 for $42.

 It wasn’t too busy out there, but they had me wait until my tee time so they could pair me with two other singles.
 There was a big gap in front of us by the time we teed off, so we never had to wait on any shots and were finished in just over three hours.

 The facility was originally opened in 1991 and was called Sunrise Golf Club (not to be confused with nearby and recently reopened The Club at Sunrise).
 They actually had 54 holes, but later opted to use the valuable land for residential development.
-Eventually, it was whittled down to the 18 holes that comprise the course today.
+Not too long ago, I believe it was 27 holes.
+Today, however, it has been whittled down to only the 18 holes that comprise the course today.
 The original design was done by Jim Colbert and Jeff Brauer, but it was updated in 2004 by Schmidt-Curley.

 I found the layout to be pretty straightforward and not overly interesting outside of a couple of nice holes.
 It felt like a pretty standard residential Vegas course, running through a community with flat overall terrain and fairly forgiving features.
 It reminded me a lot of Palm Valley, Aliante or the now-defunct Silverstone.
 It’s just another in that basic mold.
 It probably didn’t help that the skies were gloomy and it was hard to get any decent pictures.